Manny Oyeleke

-Emmanuel Oyedele Oluwaseun Opeoluwa Akan Oyeleke (born 24 December 1992) is an English professional footballer who plays for National League side Chesterfield as a central midfielder or right back.
+Emmanuel Oyedele Oluwaseun Opeoluwa Akan Oyeleke (born 24 December 1992) is an English former professional footballer who played as a central midfielder or right back.

 A product of the Brentford youth system, Oyeleke spent much of his senior years with the club away on loan, before joining Exeter City in May 2015.
 He was released after a disappointing 2015–16 season after recovering from a long-term injury, he returned to Aldershot Town in February 2017, a club for whom he had previously played on loan.
 He rose to prominence during the 2017–18 season and returned to the EFL to join Port Vale in June 2018.
-He spent close to three seasons struggling with injuries at Vale before he returned to the National League with Chesterfield in April 2021.
+He spent nearly three seasons struggling with injuries at Vale before returning to the National League with Chesterfield in April 2021.
+He joined Woking for the 2023–24 season before moving to Farnborough, where he announced his retirement in December 2024.

 Career

 Early years

 Oyeleke was born in Wandsworth, London and is of Nigerian descent.
 He began his career at Premier League side Chelsea, playing in the youth teams from U9 to U14 level.
 He moved to Queens Park Rangers and played for two seasons at U15 and U16 level.
 Oyeleke moved to the FootballCV Academy in 2009.
-During the 2009–10 season, he made appearances for the Academy in the Conference Youth Alliance, the Central Conference Reserve League, the Northamptonshire U18s Cup and the FA Youth Cup.
-He scored in the Central Conference Reserve Cup final versus Halesowen Town on 27 April 2010, levelling the score at 1–1 and helping the Academy to a 3–2 shootout victory.
-While at the Academy, Oyeleke had trials with Premier League side Stoke City and Championship sides Burnley and Derby County.
+During the 2009–10 season, he made appearances for the academy in the Conference Youth Alliance, the Central Conference Reserve League, the Northamptonshire U18s Cup and the FA Youth Cup.
+He scored in the Central Conference Reserve Cup final versus Halesowen Town on 27 April 2010, levelling the score at 1–1 and helping the academy to a 3–2 shootout victory.
+While at the academy, Oyeleke had trials with Premier League side Stoke City and Championship sides Burnley and Derby County.